-Advanced PySpark Design Patterns: Real-World Implementation Examples
+Advanced PySpark Design Patterns: Implementation Examples

 Create data sources without specifying exact types: